EdgarChristopherMirandaOrtiz/Challenge/README.md

 > FIRST IMPORTANT DOCUMENT
 >
 > Differential expression results → Where we identify which genes have differential expression
+>
+> **"This gene is up-regulated at 24h relative to baseline T0"**

+- log2FC > 0 → gene is globally up-regulated at H24 compared to T0

+- log2FC < 0 → gene is globally down-regulated at H24 compared to T0

       ## DEGs with LRT (time effect) -----------